MicrosoftDocs/connected-spaces/articles/ase-connect.md

 ## Create a service principle object

-1. Follow [the Windows Remote Management instructions](/windows/win32/winrm/installation-and-configuration-for-windows-remote-management#quick-default-configuration) to verify that Windows Remote Management is installed and configured on the laptop or desktop device you'll use during activation.
+1. Follow [the Windows Remote Management instructions](/windows/win32/winrm/installation-and-configuration-for-windows-remote-management#quick-default-configuration) to verify that Windows Remote Management is installed and configured correctly on the laptop or desktop device you'll use during activation.

 2. Create a [service principal object](https://docs.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object) in Azure Active Directory to use with Connected Spaces Preview.
 To do this: